No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 In Adelaide, the best and Wimbledon champion Ash Barty is the headliner, along with Coco Gauff, Iga Swiatek and Aryna Sabalenka.
 Gael Monfils is the number 1 in the ATP tournament of Adelaide, while Karen Khachanov is placed second.

-At Monday’s Adelaide WTA event, third-seeded Maria Sakkari defeated Tamara Zidansek 6-2, 0-6, 6-4 in the opening round of the 32nd tie.
+At Monday’s Adelaide WTA event, third-seeded Maria Sakkari defeated Tamara Zidansek 6-2, 0-6, 6-4 in the opening round of the 32-draw tournament, while Ajla Tomljanovic defeated Heather Watson 6-4 7-6 ( 5 ).

 Barty, who has a first-round bye, has not played in a tournament since losing in the third at the US Open in early September.